 let elements: ReactElement[] = [];

-// render function to find out what React elements it will return this
+// call render function to find out what React elements it will

 if (node.kind === NodeType.COMPONENT) {